Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Acknowledgements

 \section{Acknowledgements}

-We acknowledge helpful discussions with Miguel Marques (Ruhr University Bochum), Janosh Riebesall (Radical AI), Shyue Ping Ong (UCSD), Yi-Lun Liao (MIT), Tess Smidt (MIT) and Matt Uyttendaele.
+We acknowledge helpful discussions with Miguel Marques (Ruhr University Bochum), Janosh Riebesell, Shyue Ping Ong (UCSD), Yi-Lun Liao (MIT), Tess Smidt (MIT), and Bowen Deng (U.C.
+Berkeley).
 The authors acknowledge valuable assistance from Kyle Michel and Lowik Chanussot (FAIR at Meta) in enabling and scaling the simulation datasets on Meta compute resources.
-We generated many of our figures using \textsc{crystal-toolkit}\cite{horton2023crystal} and \textsc{pymatviz}\cite{riebesell_pymatviz_2022}.
+We generated several of our figures using \textsc{crystal-toolkit}\cite{horton2023crystal} and \textsc{pymatviz}\cite{riebesell_pymatviz_2022}.